djanlm/ShopifyAPIRequestTest/README.md

 7. Use the generated API password as the access token.
 Add it in the .env file

+8. Allow access changing the dropdown menu from "no access" to "read and write" to the following Admin API permissions:
+* Inventory
+* Merchant-managed fulfillment orders
+* Order editing
+* Orders

+### Extra info

 REST Admin API endpoints are organized by resource.
 We'll need to use different API endpoints depending on the service we want to provide.
 In this case we gonna use the Order resource.